 Traditional epidemiological models use a few parameters to estimate the growth of the infected population as a whole and, in particular, to predict whether an epidemic dies out at the limit or whether it ensues.
-A key input parameter of the epidemic in these models is the virus birth rate, β , the rate at which an individuals become infected with a virus when coming in contact with infected individuals.
+A key input parameter of the epidemic in these models is the virus birth rate, β , the rate at which healthy individuals become infected with a virus when coming in contact with infected individuals.
 Similarly, a virus death rate, δ , is the rate at which infected individuals are cured.
 Some recent models address more details such as an underlying structure for the propagation of the infection.
 Typically, the structure can be described by a contact graph: a graph G = (V, E) with n nodes corresponding to individuals, or groups, of the general population and edges corresponding to possible contacts among individuals.
-The Kephart-White model [16] applies epidemiology-based modeling to computer viruses.
+The Kephart-White model [18] applies epidemiology-based modeling to computer viruses.
 Let η denote the size of the infected population and k denote the average degree of the contact graph.
 The model is captured by the ordinary differential equation

-$$\frac{d\eta}{dt} = \beta k\eta \left(1 - \frac{\eta}{n}\right) - \delta\eta.$$
+$$\frac{d\eta}{dt} = \beta k\eta \left(1 - \frac{\eta}{n}\right) - \delta\eta.$$ time t.
+Chakrabarti et al. [8] propose a probabilistic model in which

-The steady-state solution of this system is $\eta = n \left(1 - \frac{\delta}{\beta k}\right)$ (see [7]).
-This model may provide an approximate solution of the growth of an epidemic in networks where the contact among individuals is sufficiently homogeneous (which is probably not true in the case of computer networks).
+The steady state solution of this model may provide an approximate solution of the growth of an epidemic in networks where the contact among individuals is sufficiently homogeneous (which is probably not true in the case of computer networks).
 However, this model does not model specific individuals, nor does it suggest which individuals should be treated with limited resources.

 Let N(i) be the set of neighbors of node i.
-Let $h{i,t}$ be the probability that a node i is not infected from one of its neighbors at time period t, and let $\pi{i,t}$ be the probability that a node i is infected at time t.
-Chakrabarti et al. [7] propose a probabilistic model in which where β is now the probability of a node to contract the virus from an infected neighbor.
-This model assumes independence of the probabilities $\pi{j,t-1}$, an assumption that is justifiable in particular if the time steps are small, in which case the probability of multiple events occurring may be negligible.
+Let $h{i,t}$ be the probability that a node i is not infected from one of its neighbors at time period t, and let $\pi{i,t}$ be the probability that a node i is infected at where β is now the probability of a node to contract the virus from an infected neighbor.
+This model assumes independence of the probabilities $\pi{j,t-1}$, an assumption that is justifiable in particular if the time steps are small, in which case the probability of multiple events occuring may be negligible.
 Further, the assumption of probability independence significantly simplifies their analysis.
-Chakrabarti et al. [7] analyze an epidemic threshold for the dynamical system associated with (1); the magnitude of this threshold compared with β/δ determines whether an infection ensues or becomes endemic.
+Chakrabarti et al. [8] analyze an epidemic threshold for the dynamical system associated with (1); the magnitude of this threshold compared with β/δ determines whether an infection ensues or becomes endemic.
 They determine a threshold value that is inversely proportional to the largest eigenvalue of the adjacency matrix of the network.
 Note that this result is derived under a restrictive assumption that the probability of infection spreading along every link equals the same probability β .